Description of term:

 A character analysis can encompass the whole play (Kazan*), or can be written scene by scene (Macbeth*).
 In this assignment we will concern ourselves with the former.
 You will want to include information from specific scenes in order to support your analysis, but you should consider the full arc of the character in your writing.

-In some ways, this assignment combines both the World of the Play paper and the Scene Breakdown.
-The process could also be applied to set or lighting design, and it is very easily applied to costume design.
+Many different theatre artists engage in character analysis; the process could also be applied to set or lighting design, and it is very easily applied to costume design.
 You may want to include references to those design elements in your analysis, but the assignment is specifically focused on elements of character that the actor will bring to bear.

 Reading chapter six of your Ferguson* text is essential in order to successfully complete this assignment.
 (This assignment does not include all of the elements that the Ferguson covers, such as the individual "beats" of a scene.)

-Identify, for each character, the following, using headings as in the World of the Play paper:
+Identify, for all characters, the following, using headings as in the World of the Play paper:

 -Physical Description of the character